Hire the Top 3% of Freelance Integration Developers

 Testing abilities – Keep an eye out for knowledge of software testing.
 A Java developer who lists their experience with JUnit, for example, is signaling that they care about code quality and long-term maintainability.
 After all, what good is the solution if it can’t be updated in the future when bugs invariably arise?
 Testing helps developers find as many of those bugs as possible before the code goes live the first time.

-Soft skills – Beyond the technical realm, experienced integration developers can be distinguished by their strong communication skills.
+Soft skills – Beyond the technical realm, quality engineers can be distinguished by their strong communication skills.
 As a developer gains more experience and responsibilities in their career, the role increasingly becomes about documenting solutions for other teammates (who may or may not be technically savvy) and tailoring the presentations of those solutions to meet the needs of a wide range of stakeholders—no easy feat.

 Along with these core integration development skills, a strong candidate must have exposure to a breadth of related tools and technologies.
 This list describes some of the most popular programming languages and tools that an integration developer might be expected to use: